Hira Thind

-Hira Thind is a Punjabi singer and theatre actor.
+Hira Thind is an Indian Punjabi-language singer and theatre actor.
 He is best known for his songs like Speciality and Mere Jinna Pyaar.
 He is also known for his works in theatre.

 Early life

-Thind was born and brought up in Powayan, Shahjahanpur district in Uttar Pradesh.
+Thind was born and brought up in Powayan in the Shahjahanpur district of Uttar Pradesh, India.
 He completed his education in Powayan.

 Career

 In 2014, Thind started his career as a theatre actor.
 He played characters in various plays and composed music also.
 During theatre days his interest increased towards singing and In 2018, He moved to Punjab for his music education.
 He learned singing skills from Ustad Baldeep Singh Balli and Ustad Harvinder Bittu.
 In 2020, he moved to Chandigarh and released his debut song "Mere Jinna Pyaar".
 In 2021, he released song "Speciality" and gained recognition in Punjabi music Industry.